launchableinc/cli/getting-started.md

 The `--source` option for both commands points to the local copy of the Git repository used to produce this build.
 See **Commit collection** above to learn more about how we use this.

 With the `--name` option for `record build`, you assign a unique identifier to this build.
 You will use this later when you run tests.
 See [Naming builds](getting-started.md#naming-builds) for tips on choosing this value.
-This, combined with earlier `launchable record build` invocations, allows Launchable to determine what’s changed for this particular test session.
+This, combined with earlier `launchable record build` invocations, allows Launchable to determine what’s changed for this particular build.

 {% hint style="info" %}
 If your software is built from multiple repositories, see [the example below](getting-started.md#example-software-built-from-multiple-repositories).